 Note that in this example only highly noisy values of the target function are available.

 - To build a surrogate model, we need a training data, which is then passed to GT Approx builder.

-- True function is highly noisy.
-So it is undeliberate to pass the initial function values to GT Approx. Below we present an approach to proceed initial data, so we can pass it to GT Approx builder.
+- The true function is highly noisy.
+So it is deliberate to pass the initial function values to GT Approx. Below we present an approach to proceed initial data, so we can pass it to GT Approx builder.

 - GT DoE is used to generate training points.

 - Then we evaluate the target function for each training point several times.

 - We estimate mean value and variance for each point with casual engineering routines.

 - We assume that output variances for some points are not available.
 To make the demonstration more efficient, output variances for some points are not considered as if they were not known at all, which makes the problem solution more complex.